Signed in as:

 Participants in their trainings often leave feeling:

-At a time when burnout is high and hope can feel scarce, Team Bowman provides both the science and the encouragement professionals need to move forward with confidence.
+At a time when burnout is high and hope can feel scarce, Team Bowman provides both the science, and the encouragement professionals need to move forward with confidence.

 Together, Rick and Doris bring decades of experience across education, psychology, and trauma-informed practice.
 Their backgrounds include work as a clinical psychologist, PreK–21 special educator, licensed administrators, and certified trauma and resilience practitioners.

-In addition to speaking and training nationwide, they are the authors of practical guidebooks designed to help educators and professionals implement neuroscience-informed approaches to behavior and learning.
-Their work continues to influence classrooms, schools, and organizations seeking sustainable and compassionate solutions to complex behavioral challenges.
+In addition to speaking and training nationwide, they are the authors of practical guidebooks designed to help educators and professionals implement neuroscience-informed approaches to behavior and learning. (see the ADVOCATES section of this website).

 Let's start with a conversation.
 Team Bowman can meet to discuss your unique needs and explore how we can work together.
-Complete the contact us form above and we will get back to you.
+Complete the contact us form and we will get back to you.

 *The Collaborative Problem Solving®(CPS) approach is owned and developed by Think:Kids (www.thinkkids.org), a program based in the Department of Psychiatry at Massachusetts General Hospital(MGH) in Boston, MA.
 Those CPS Certified receive ongoing supervision from T:K and are independent of MGH.